Battle of Miani

-The Battle of Miani, also known as the Battle of Meeanee, was a battle between a British army under Charles James Napier and the Talpur army of Sindh, composed mainly of Baloch and Sindhi troops under the Talpur Amirs. led by Mir Nasir Khan Talpur.
+The Battle of Miani, also known as the Battle of Meeanee, was a battle between a British army under Charles James Napier and the Talpur army of Sindh, composed mainly of Baloch troops under the Talpur Amirs. led by Amir Nasir Khan Talpur.
 The battle took place on 17 February 1843 at Miani, Sindh, in what is now modern-day Pakistan.
-This battle and the subsequent Battle of Hyderabad (24 March 1843) eventually led to the capture of parts of Sindh region, first territorial possession by the East India Company in what is the modern-day state of Pakistan.
+This battle and the subsequent Battle of Hyderabad (24 March 1843) eventually led to the capture of parts of Sindh, first territorial possession by the East India Company in what is the modern-day state of Pakistan.

 Background

 According to Nadeem Wagan (a Sindh writer), the primary causes of the battle were the East India Company's desire to expand their possession in South Asia and General Charles Napier's ambitions.
 The General had held previous position as Governor of the Greek island of Kefalonia with very limited scope for glory.
 The Talpur kingdom of Sindh was inefficiently and loosely governed by the Amirs and a relatively easy target as opposed to the Sikh kingdom of the Punjab.
 Napier moved his army aggressively from the East India Company's Bombay Presidency area and entered the Sindh border.
 Negotiations ensued between the Talpur Amir in Hyderabad and Napier.
 An agreement was reached after the Amir gave significant concessions.
 Napier then started to move his army back towards Bombay and the Amir disbanded his army that had been mobilised.
 However, Napier was firmly determined in conquering Sindh and Hyderabad.
 While moving towards Bombay and giving the impression of keeping the agreement that had been reached, he suddenly turned back towards Hyderabad on the pretext of hostile intentions by the Amir and marched with great speed towards the capital.

 In the book Janat ul Sindh, Pakistani author Rahimdad Khan Molai Shedai has written that:"On 16 February 1843, Sir Charles Napier arrived at Matiari from Hala.
 He commanded approximately 2,800 soldiers and twelve cannons.
 Opposing him, the Talpur forces numbered about 2,200 soldiers with fifteen cannons.
 The army of Sindh began to assemble on the banks of the Phuleli canal near Miani, but arrangements for supplying ammunition were insufficient.
 The British force included soldiers from Bombay, Pune and Madras.

 Napier's senior officers included Capt.
 John Jackab, Capt.
 Hutt, Major Jackson, Lieut.
 Weddington, Major Penny Father, Lieut.
 Mac Merdo (aide-de-camp to Napier), Major Wylie, Capt.
 Tucker, Lieut.
 Colonel Patel, Major Stori, Capt.
 Thomas, Major Machozison (Napier's secretary), Capt.
 Wemus, Capt.
 Cookson, Lieut.
 Marston and Capt.
 Garrett.